PrestaShop/prestashop.github.io/news/_posts/releases/2019-07-10-prestashop-1-7-6-0-available.md

   - The namespace “PrestaShop\PrestaShop\Core\Cldr” has been removed
   - The CLDR files in the “/translations” directory have been removed
 - Import:
-  - You no longer can just add categories to current categories with import to a force ID.
-You will have to set them all and the first will become the default_category.)
+  - You no longer can just add categories to current categories list with import to a forced ID.
+You will have to set them all and the first will become the default_category.
 - Replaced library:
   - PhpExcel (no longer supported) has been replaced by PHPSpreadsheet)
 - Version comparison: